2023 Best Value Nursing Associate Degree Schools in Alabama

 LSCC - Birmingham Campus undergraduate students pay an average of $4,860 in in-state tuition and fees each year.
 Nursing majors at LSCC - Birmingham Campus take out an average of $17,015 in student loans while working on their Associate Degree.

 With a ranking of #6, Gadsden State Community College did quite well on this year’s best value schools for nursing students working on their associate degree.
-GSCC is a small public school located in the small city of Gadsden.
+GSCC is a small public school located in the city of Gadsden.

 The average tuition and fees for an in-state undergraduate at GSCC are $5,248 a year.
 After completing their Associate Degree, nursing graduates from GSCC carry an average student debtload of $12,800.

 Bevill State Community College landed the #8 spot in the 2023 rankings for the best value associate degree nursing programs.
-Bevill State Community College is a small public school located in the distant town of Jasper.
+Bevill State Community College is a small public school located in the town of Jasper.

-Bevill State Community College undergraduate students pay an average of $5,214 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Bevill State Community College are $5,214 per year.
 Nursing majors at Bevill State Community College take out an average of $19,834 in student loans while working on their Associate Degree.

-Jefferson State Community College landed the #9 spot in the 2023 rankings for the best value associate degree nursing programs.
-Jeff State is a medium-sized public school located in the medium-sized city of Birmingham.
+Jefferson State Community College came in at #9 in this year’s edition of the Best Value Nursing Associate Degree Schools in Alabama ranking.
+Jeff State is a moderately-sized public school located in the city of Birmingham.

 With a ranking of #10, Lurleen B Wallace Community College did quite well on this year’s best value schools for nursing students working on their associate degree.
 Lurleen B. Wallace Community College is a small public school located in the rural area of Andalusia.